Authentic leadership: Definitions

 There is empirical research that supports a superordinate construct of authentic leadership that includes these four components.
-It should be noted, however, that this evidence has been called into question as a result of reporting statistically impossible results.
+This evidence has been called into question as a result of reporting statistically impossible results.
 Other papers by the same authors have been retracted for similar problems and the inability of the authors to produce evidence of their claims.

 Authenticity and ethics

 The defining characteristics of Authentic Leadership have been displayed as an inverse of those defining Traditional Leadership.
 In contrast to leading with goals, Authentic Leadership claims to lead with purpose.
 Revolving its coaching methods around the core value of preceding with self-discipline.
 This varies from the traditional leadership approach by keeping morals in view at all times, lacking the toleration for shortcuts and keeping personal values as a close crucial element.
 These distinct habits have been described as "leading with the heart" and generally keeps a softer approach with the main basis being goal making, relationship building, self discipline etc.